Simon stared blankly at the doctor’s pasty white face. This couldn’t be

 Amber picked up the phone and said, “Hey.”

 The voice that came through on the other end seemed muffled, but happy.
-“Hey back at you.”

 “You mean, after the movie?”